Use thirty hashtags/post, but do not over-use the same set of thirty.

-This works in Later, Buffer, Hootsuite (search Instagram in our help; your web-to-Instagram solution is probably one of our integrations) and over 20 web tools that do web-to-phone notification scheduling.
+This works in Later, Buffer, Hootsuite (search Instagram in our help; your web-to-Instagram solution is probably one of our integrations) and all of the over 30 social media publishing tools that do web-to-phone notification scheduling.

 The hashtags for image solution also works with all web to Instagram direct publishing and scheduling solutions, including Socialflow, Hootsuite, Tailwind, Falcon.io, and all the others, too!
 Just follow the instructions for desktop-to-phone Instagram scheduling.

 The quick video below shows using the updated RiteTag Pro extension with both Hootsuite and Buffer.
 It works with all social networks and publishing sites.

 See the full tutorial on the RiteTag Android app here.